dv/dynomatic/README.md

 end
 ```

+Unless you call `Dynomatic.configure`, it won't hook into ActiveJob.
+It's sufficient to just skip that call in other environments to disable the scaling.

 ## What if I'm using Hobby dynos?

 Heroku only allows one to scale up/down dynos if they're the more expensive "professional" dynos.
 If you're using Hobby dynos, you can only start and stop them.